mongodb/docs/source/type-hints.rst

 In this case the solution is to use ``insert_one({})``, passing a document instead of a list.

-Another example is trying to set a value on a :py:class`~bson.raw_bson.RawBSONDocument`, which is read-only.:
+Another example is trying to set a value on a :py:class:`~bson.raw_bson.RawBSONDocument`, which is read-only.:

 .. code-block:: python